mrmarganski/mkdoc/docs/engineering/engineeringlanding.md

     ---

-    *Build the brand.* Known as: Non-Engineering Member Opportunities, these members Master the non-technical tasks to elevate the team beyond just the robot.
+    *Build the brand.* Known as: Non-Engineering Member Opportunities (NEMO), these members Master the non-technical tasks to elevate the team beyond just the robot.

     [Start NEMO Pathway](../media/medialanding.md){ .md-button .md-button--primary }